CyberAgentAILab/rosbag2images/README.md

 ## Requriement

-Host OS with Docker, Bash, and Python installed.
+Host OS with Docker and Bash installed.

 ## Setup